temade91/temade91-CI-CD-PIPELINES-WITH-DOCKER/README.md

 Java CI/CD with Gradle and AKS

-This project demonstrates a fully automated CI/CD pipeline for a Spring Boot application using Gradle, Docker, GitHub Actions, and Azure Kubernetes Service (AKS).
-The pipeline builds, tests, containerizes, and deploys the application whenever changes are pushed to specific branches.
+This project demonstrates a fully automated CI/CD pipeline for a Spring Boot application using GitHub Actions, Docker, and Azure Kubernetes Service (AKS).
+The pipeline builds, tests, containerizes, and deploys the application automatically whenever changes are pushed to designated branches.

 Key Features